 While most patients pick monofocal IOLs, many patients choose multifocal IOL lenses.
 Discuss with your [eye_ doctor] which type of IOL is right for you.

 A multifocal IOL allows patients to see all distances clearly.
 These IOLs allocate different optical powers on the IOL.
 The varying optical powers are created by the IOL design, which incorporates concentric rings on the surface of the lens.
 These allow images at a variety of distances to be in sharp focus.

 It can take some time for people to adapt to multifocal IOL lenses because the focusing power the lenses provide is different from what people are accustomed to.
 Since the IOL relies on a different design than the bifocal or multifocal optical lenses used in eyeglasses, the brain might need time to adjust.

 To ease the adjustment, most cataract surgeons recommend having multifocal IOLs implanted in both eyes, rather than just one.

 Are Multifocal IOLs Right for You?

 If you are looking for an IOL that can provide you with clear vision for reading, driving and watching TV, a multifocal IOL may be just right for you.

 After cataract surgery, multifocal IOLs can reduce the need for reading glasses or computer glasses.
 These implanted lenses widen your field of vision, allowing you to see well both up close and far, often without the use of glasses.
 Many patients who choose multifocal IOLs find that they can go glasses-free or only occasionally need reading glasses for small print after surgery.

 Despite the obvious benefits of these lenses, they may not be suitable for everyone.
 Some patients find that it takes longer to adapt to multifocal lenses than to monofocal lenses.
-Contact The Pacific Lasik & Cataract Surgery Center to discover whether IOL multifocal lenses are right for you.
+Contact Pacific Eye Care to discover whether IOL multifocal lenses are right for you.

 Q: How does a multifocal IOL work?